Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 • Pollution resistance: Urban environments deposit carbon-rich particulates on porous render surfaces within weeks — a sealed finish resists this soiling and remains cleanable with low-pressure washing for the full service life of the coating.

 The sealer is applied only after the base render has fully cured.
 For mineral renders such as Atlas Cermit WN, the manufacturer's TDS specifies a minimum curing period of 3 days at +20 °C before any impregnating paint is applied.
 The Atlas Decorative Renders Guidebook extends this to 5 days as a practical margin, and in typical UK autumn conditions — where ambient temperatures regularly sit between +8 °C and +15 °C and drying is considerably slower — extending the curing window to 5–7 days is a precaution that experienced installers routinely adopt.
 Attempting to seal earlier risks trapping residual moisture within the render coat, which can cause blistering, delamination, or white salt efflorescence beneath the sealer film.
+The full installer sequence for the base render itself is set out in the concrete effect render application guide.

 Parameter Atlas Bejca Specification